-- 7.1 Code of Conduct & Reporting malpractice policy and procedure - 7.2 Scheme of delegations, functions and reserved powers - 7.3 Board committees and other delegated bodies terms of reference - i.
-Membership and Accreditation Committee - ii.
-Global Executive - 7.4 Role descriptions - i.
-Chair - ii.
-Deputy Chair - iii.
-Trustee - 7.5 Global roles setting out the goals and the respective roles of WAi Board members, the national member organisations, and the secretariat. - 7.6 WAi's board policies and procedures: - i.
-Accreditation manual & policy: a guide to membership criteria and the accreditation process, including reporting, monitoring and sanctions procedures (due for revision) - ii.
-Board performance and development policies - iii.
-Conflict of interest policy and declaration form: trustees are required by law to make decisions in the best interests of the charity and are required to declare and for WAi to record any conflicts of interest - iv.
-Data protection policy: WAi as a UK charity is bound by UK data protection legislation - v.
-Equality and diversity policy - vi.
-Expenses, gifts and hospitality policy: includes the gifts and hospitality register - vii.
-Modern slavery statement: WaterAid international subscribes to the WaterAid global statement on modern slavery - viii.
-Risk management policy (being drafted) - 7.7 WAi's management policies Listed here for reference (not linked) but approved and applied by WAi's management: - i.
+- 7.1 In addition to WAi's board policies and procedures, WAi also adopts and complies with management policies set by the UK operation.
+Listed here for reference (not linked) but approved and applied by WAi's management: - i.
 Employment policy: WaterAid international staff are employed under WaterAid UK's terms and conditions, and staff and all recruitment practices are subject to UK policies.
-The Executive Director's salary and benefits are set by the International Board, guided by the UK's policies.
-The UK's policies are derived from the global standard on reward, approved by WAi, and by employment law and best practice in the UK
+The Global Director's salary and benefits are set by the international Board, guided by the UK's policies.
+The UK's policies are derived from the global standard on reward, approved by WAi, and by employment law and best practice in the UK - ii.

-- ii.
 Financial management policy and procedures (being drafted) - iii.
 Health and safety policy (including travel safety): WaterAid international adopts WaterAid UK's health, safety and wellbeing policies, covering working in the UK office and travelling on WaterAid business.
-Trustees are encouraged to consult the global travel safety and security policies and guidance, as well as those of their own organisation when travelling on WaterAid business
+Trustees are encouraged to consult the global travel safety and security policies and guidance, as well as those of their own organisation when travelling on WaterAid business. - 7.2 The WaterAid learning hub (for training modules and induction) is a restricted access site for all WaterAid staff, volunteers and board members through which online training programmes are delivered, including trustees' induction, safeguarding, and cyber-security. - 7.3 WaterAid international uses BoardEffect a secure governance portal from Diligent BoardBooks to store and share board papers and other WAi documents.
+Contact the WAi team for information and support. - 7.4 Other external links:

-7.8 Global standards

-The Global standards and policies framework, and schedule of current standards and policies.

-7.8.1 Child safeguarding policy

-7.9 WaterAid board members' extranet

-A restricted-access site for all WAi Board members through which Board papers, background reading, reference documents and training materials can be accessed.
-Trustees will be provided with an account to access the site.

-7.10 WaterAid learning hub (for training modules)

-A restricted access site for all WaterAid staff, volunteers and board members through which online training programmes are delivered, including trustees' induction, safeguarding, and cyber-security.

-7.11 Other external links: